OBLHS Board of Directors

 A native of New Jersey, John moved to North Carolina in 1977 to take a position as Exhibit Designer and Curator at the North Carolina Museum of History.
-Since 2000, John has worked as a graphic designer with the U.S. EPA in Research Triangle Park.
-Some years ago, John developed a love for the Cape Hatteras Lighthouse, and found that even though many beautiful and informative books existed, the most photographed, visited, and recognized lighthouse in America had never been the subject of a complete and accurate history -- and so, John determined that that would be his mission.
+Some years ago, John developed a love for the Cape Hatteras Lighthouse, and found that even though many beautiful and informative books existed, the most photographed, visited, and recognized lighthouse in America had never been the subject of a complete and accurate history--and so, John determined that that would be his mission.
 John retired from the U.S. EPA in December 2017 and lives in Salvo with his wife, Aïda, a family law attorney, who helps with his lighthouse research and shares his love of the Outer Banks and lighthouses.
 John & Aida also run the Sunrise Over Salvo airbnb in their home.

 Gayle is a native of Brookville, Ohio but has lived in Wilmington, NC, with her wife, Rebecca Taylor, for over 30 years.
 She is a retired school librarian who loves to spend some of her leisure time reading and using her computer.
 One of her other passions is her four cats.
 She is a life member of the Girl Scouts of the USA.
 Gayle is an avid pharophile.
 Almost every vacation is planned around which new lighthouses she will visit.
 She has visited lighthouses in all corners of the U.S., but visiting the North Carolina lighthouses is still her favorite vacation destination.
 Her other interests include collecting lighthouses as well as books about lighthouses.